 Want to know how to increase the visibility of your services and grow your online therapy practice?
 Read our tips on how to market your private practice!

-Starting an online therapy practice requires preparation even from the most competent specialists.
+Starting a private psychology practice requires preparation even from the most competent specialists.
 However, after you’re all set up, you won’t need to spend time digging into patient documentation and will have a workflow that will let you spend your time on actual work, not on appointment preparation.